orlando21/dev-portfolio/_posts/2016-06-05-techcomm-marcomm.md

 ### A tale of two worlds

 Web design as we know it grew out of the marketing world.
-Starting from a markup language designed to deliver information in a simple way with tags like `<title>` and `<body>`, follow-on styling languages and applications have been hacked into existence ever since.
+Starting from a markup language designed to deliver information in a simple way with tags like `<title>` and `<body>`, follow-on styling frameworks and applications have been hacked into existence ever since.

 Web design concerns itself with maximizing usability and attractiveness of content to deliver marketing messages and sell products and services.
 Technologies enabling web design have evolved at an impressive rate, and they continue to grow at a pace that defies attempts to master them all.